hyung8789/FlashMem_Simulator_2.0/README.md

 <h3><strong>< Build Option ></strong></h3><br>

 - Modify this predefined macro as you want
-- Exception Handling for set SPARE_BLOCK_RATIO and VICTIM_BLOCK_QUEUE_RATIO to different values : not-implemented (Refer to "Victim_Queue.h")
+- Exception Handling for set SPARE_BLOCK_RATIO and VICTIM_BLOCK_QUEUE_RATIO to values in different ratio : not-implemented (Refer to "Victim_Queue.h")

 | Predefined Macro | For What |
 |:---:|:---|